 How To Make Iced Coffee?

 So, you're not a fan of hot coffee, but you also can't spare 12 hours to prepare a nice cold brew.

 The next best option for you would be the Iced coffee.
 You get to have an ice-cold coffee, without having to spend a couple of hours extracting coffee flavors.

 Though cold brew vs iced coffee might sound very tricky, these two actually differs a lot.

-If you want to prepare a decent iced coffee, the Japanese Method is advisable.
+If you want to prepare a decent iced coffee, the Kyoto Style Coffee Method is advisable.
 Also check out the Japanese Iced Coffee.

 But this time, it's advisable to make your brew a bit stronger so when the ice melts down, your coffee won't taste watery.

 Then, you have to pour it right away on a glass filled with ice.
 The brewed coffee immediately cools down, as poured over ice.
 And there's your iced coffee, ready in a couple of minutes.
 Adding creamer, sugar, or syrup to your iced coffee is optional.